+allow-query-cache

-- allow-query-cache Specifies which hosts are allowed to get answers from the cache.
-If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used. - allow-query-cache-on Specifies which local addresses can give answers from the cache.
-If not specified, the default is to allow cache queries on any address, localnets and localhost. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
-If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used. - allow-recursion-on Specifies which local addresses can accept recursive queries.
-If not specified, the default is to allow recursive queries on all addresses. - allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
+Specifies which hosts are allowed to get answers from the cache.
+If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used.

+allow-query-cache-on

+Specifies which local addresses can give answers from the cache.
+If not specified, the default is to allow cache queries on any address, localnets and localhost.

+allow-recursion

+Specifies which hosts are allowed to make recursive queries through this server.
+If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used.

+allow-recursion-on

+Specifies which local addresses can accept recursive queries.
+If not specified, the default is to allow recursive queries on all addresses.

+allow-update

+Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
 The default is to deny updates from all hosts.
+Note that allowing updates based on the requestor's IP address is insecure; see Section 7.3 for details.

+allow-update-forwarding

-Note that allowing updates based on the requestor's IP address is insecure; see Section 7.3 for details. - allow-update-forwarding Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
+Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.
-To enable update forwarding, specify allow-update-forwarding allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
-However, since both A6 and binary labels were then deprecated, this option was also deprecated.
-It is now ignored with some warning messages.

-{ any; };.
+To enable update forwarding, specify allow-update-forwarding { any; };.
 Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves.